 When they given a break on the march, the POWs were ordered into a field.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
 Drum.
 These two islands had not surrendered.
 Shells from these two American forts began landing among the POWs.
 The POWs could do little since they had no place to hide.
 Some POWs were killed from incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

 The POWs were ordered to move again by the Japanese.
 Leon and the other men had no idea that they had started what became known as the death march.
 At some point Leon dropped out of the march.
 It is not known when, but he did complete the march.

 At San Fernando, the POWs were packed into small wooden boxcars that could hold forty men or eight horses.
-Each car held 100 men.
-Those who died remained standing since they had no room to fall down.
+The Japanese put 100 men into each car.
+Those who died remained standing since they had no room to fall to the floor.
 At Capas, the POWs left the cars and walked ten miles to Camp O'Donnell.

 Although the exact date is not known, Leon was

 selected for a work detail sent to Manila.

 The POWs on this detail drove trucks for the